New pricing changes aimed at saving money begin at Children’s Museum

-INDIANAPOLIS, Ind. – New pricing changes started on Wednesday at the Children’s Museum of Indianapolis aimed at saving customer’s money.
+INDIANAPOLIS, Ind. – New pricing changes start Wednesday at the Children’s Museum of Indianapolis aimed at saving customers money.

 The changes come in time for families planning for spring break.